People In Recovery From Opioid Addiction Talk About How Medication Worked For Them

 What do you think really differentiates Workit Health from other treatment options out there?

 You go at your own pace, it’s part of your daily life rather than removed from it, and it’s evidence-based, rather than 12-step focused.
-This means it can act as an addiction to 12-step programs, or an alternative to those looking for a different path.
+This means it can act as a supplement to 12-step programs, or an alternative to those looking for a different path.

 How much has your life improved since finding recovery from opioid addiction?